makrai/notes/zhou2106-finetune-bert-acl22.md

 # Appendix A Fine-tuning Details

 * we fine-tune all tasks and representations using HuggingFace library
-  * linear weight schduler with a learning rate of 3e −4
+  * linear weight scheduler with a learning rate of 3e −4
   * 10% of the total update steps as the warmup steps
     * The same schduler is used for all tasks
 * models are optimized by Adam (Kingma and Ba, 2015) with batch size of 32